deepkit/deepkit-website2/src/pages/documentation/dependency-injection/getting-started.md

 # Getting Started

-Since Dependency Injection in Deepkit is based on Runtime Types, it is necessary to have `@deepkit/type` already installed correctly.
-See xref:runtime-types.adoc#runtime-types-installation[Runtime Type Installation].
+Since Dependency Injection in Deepkit is based on Runtime Types, it is necessary to have Runtime Types already installed correctly.
+See [Runtime Type](../runtime-types/getting-started.md).

-If this is done successfully, `@deepkit/injector` can be installed by itself or the Deepkit framework which already uses the library under the hood.
+If this is done successfully, `@deepkit/injector` can be installed or the Deepkit framework which already uses the library under the hood.

 ```sh
 	npm install @deepkit/injector